 |Attendance of Nomination Advisory Committee||Attendance of Compensation Advisory Committee|

 (President Corporate Officer)

 |Yukio Okamoto, Director

 |Hiroko Kuniya, Director

-Granting Company stock after the final fiscal year according to the achievement of performance targets
+- Company stock is allotted in the final year (third year) of the program according to the degree of attainment of performance targets

 - Points are assigned based on an assessment and evaluation conducted each fiscal year